in progress 2021

 It is important to mention that 'Mission Dhuicque' wants to continue where architect-photographer Eugène Dhuicque had to stop.
 During the war of positions in West Flanders (1914-1918), he was put in charge by the Belgian government of a mission to inventory and photograph the endangered heritage and to bring it to safety as much as possible.
-For the rest of his life, he remained an active advocate for the skilful restoration of heritage and its careful management.
+For the rest of his life he remained an active advocate for the skilful restoration of heritage and its careful management.
 He was the architect of the Langerbrugge Power Station and the nearby garden district of Herryville.
 The power station is seen as an important building in his oeuvre.
-It is a tragedy to see the poor condition of this heritage site today.
+It is a tragedy to see the poor condition of his design today.

-My artistic research inspired to think about the question of whether the coupling area Langerbrugge-Zuid could also be given an innovative design by means of art, instead of only implementing a green 'curtain' here.
-Can and especially is art allowed to offer 'a view' of what appears to be hidden in the 'green' and (temporarily) make visable the 'sum of the parts' as 'food' for a meaningful discussion?
-In addition to the three visual parts, I therefore also want to organize a substantive side program.
+My artistic research inspired me to think about the question of whether the coupling area Langerbrugge-Zuid could also be given an innovative design by means of art, instead of only implementing a green 'curtain' here.
+Can and most important is art allowed to offer 'a view' of what appears to stay hidden in the 'green' and (temporarily) visualize the 'sum of the parts' as 'food' for a meaningful discussion?
+In addition to the three interconnected visual parts of this artwork I would also like to organize a substantive side program with lectures and presentations.

 In a conversation with the former curator of the Energeia Museum (1986 - 2000) he proudly called the Langerbrugge Power Station the 'Iron Cathedral'.
 As far as I am concerned, this includes an impressive altarpiece: 'Mission Dhuicque'.
 A landscape triptych in three parts.